EVERSE-ResearchSoftware/QualityPipelines/README.md

     resqui indicators

 Options:
     -u <repository_url>   URL of the repository to be analyzed.
     -c <config_file>      Path to the configuration file.
     -o <output_file>      Path to the output file [default: resqui_summary.json].
     -t <github_token>     GitHub API token.
+    -d <dashverse_token>  DashVerse API token.
     -b <branch>           The Git branch to be checked.
     -v                    Verbose output.
     --version             Show the version of the script.
     --help                Show this help message.
 ```

 ### Configuration file (optional)